lefranz/geneva-dictators/README.md

 * 'HZ-HM1A' : 'B747 for the use of the Saudi family'
 * 'HZ-HM1C' : 'B747 for the use of the Saudi family'

-### Qatar

-* 'VQ-BSK' : 'Boeing 747 used by the royal family of Qatar'

-### Bahrain

-* 'A9C-HMK' : 'Boeing 747 used by the king of Bahrain'

 ### Sudan

 * 'ST-PRM' : 'An-72 of the Sudanese government'
 * 'ST-PRA' : 'Il-62 used by Omar Al-Bashir'

-### Morocco

-* 'CN-MVI' : 'Boeing 737 used by the king of Morocco and his family'